bahati7/profile-card-component-main/README.md

 ### What I learned

-In this challenge I learned how to work with multiple background images
+In this challenge I discovered how to work with multiple background images

 ```html
 body{